The Fiery Flying Serpent

 The last leg of our journey took us through the villages of the western coast and down to the government station of Bunsel.
 While at Bunsel we met some folks that explained to us their traditional belief that the Ropen feasts on a particular kind of large mollusk.
 We had heard reports from other villages about these clams (some of which are reported to litter mount Bel).
 But the villagers were able to show us some of the shells, as big as five feet in diameter!
 This intriguing piece of evidence suddenly recalled to our minds the odd Mali name for Ropen—creature that carries its bed.
 Indeed a low-flying pterosaur carrying a large clam shell up into its mountain lair would seem to be “carrying its bed!”

 The dozens of interviews conducted on this expedition provide important information on the Ropen.
 Witnesses were carefully questioned about the timing of sightings; details about the creature were carefully recorded; and the credibility of these villagers was tested.
 For example, black and white profiles were placed before them showing the silhouettes of eagles, vultures, bats, and various pterosaurs (including rhamphorynchoid and pterodactyloid varieties).
 We even included a secretary bird with a long feathered tail.
 Eye witnesses consistently picked out the pterosaurs.
 After carefully collating the dozens of interviews, Guessman and I came up with a composite of most likely characteristics possessed by the Ropen.
-These are reflected in the rendition above.
-For example, it is remarkable that the eyewitness reports from Owangi Village the carved statute, and the photo by the Australian pilot all highlight the dermal humps (a feature unknown in the world of pterosaur paleontology but depicted on the Sennacherib plate).
+These are reflected in the rendition shown in Figure 13.
+For example, most native reports (though not all) mention a broadening at the end of the tail.
+Similarly, a slight majority of witnesses recollect having seen a head crest.
+It is interesting that the eyewitness reports from Owangi Village and the carved statute both highlight the dermal humps (a feature unknown in the world of pterosaur paleontology but depicted on the Sennacherib plate).

 Conclusion

 It is my contention that the similarities in the several independent lines of evidence produce a powerful argument for a living pterosaur in Papua New Guinea.
-An Australian pilot’s photo, an American WWII veteran’s testimony, a Highland PNG native’s sculpture, dozens of eye witness reports from Umboi and the Manus islands combine to make a strong case!
+An American WWII veteran’s testimony, a Highland PNG native’s sculpture, dozens of eye witness reports from Umboi and the Manus islands combine to make a strong case!

 Follow up research might best be focused on the smaller islands to the north of Umboi (Long Island & Sakar Island), as well as the rivers flowing out the south of Umboi.
 Also, more research should be done in the Manus chain further to the north where Jim Blume had his Ropen sighting.
 The best place on Umboi to achieve a nighttime sighting of the bioluminescent flight would probably be the “bald spot” where we were on Mt.
 Tolou.
 It also seems like an ideal place to try to bait the Ropen.
 But a detailed photo of this creature might well require finding a regular feeding, drinking or sleeping site.
 Various villagers on the island are now participating in this research.
 Perhaps the disposable cameras that we left with them might yet capture a historic photo.